JMSLab/PyBounds/README.md

 PyBounds
 ========

-Package to calculate bounds on a slope from size restrictions on economic shocks, following Petterson Seim Shapiro (2022).
+Package to calculate bounds on a slope from size restrictions on economic shocks, following Petterson, Seim, and Shapiro (2022).

 Installation
 ------------